Candidate: Doctorate of Business Administration

 School of Art and Humanities

 A long way from her native California, Amy Andres now makes her home in Doha where she serves as the Director of Libraries at Virginia Commonwealth University in Qatar.
 She received a BA in Art and Design and a MA in Art History from California State University, Fresno.
-She also has an MLS from University College London and is currently undertaking a doctoral degree at University of Reading, Henley School of Business.
+She also has an MLS from University College London and a MSc in Business Research Methods from University of Reading.
+Currently, she is undertaking a doctoral degree at University of Reading, Henley School of Business.
 Amy’s current research interest focuses on professional identity and institutional effectiveness within higher education.

 Representation/symbolism of illness and medicine in art